-There’s a career for you in Scotland’s thriving creative industry – whatever your interests.
+There’s a career for you in Scotland’s thriving creative industry – whatever your interests are.
 It’s one of Scotland’s most diverse sectors, covering architecture, TV, radio, film, fashion and textiles, cultural heritage, design, journalism, publishing, music, visual arts, gaming and more.

 There’s no shortage of talented young Scots who want to work in the creative industries.
 To put yourself ahead of the competition, you need to be determined.
 It’s important to get work experience, volunteer, and take part in extra-curricular activities alongside your studies.
-This gives you insight into how the industry works, the jobs and duties involved and the skills that are needed.
-It also helps you figure out what suits you, and start to build a network of contacts who can help you in the future.
+This will give you insight into how the industry works, the various jobs and duties involved, and the skills that are required to succeed in each.
+On-the-job experience will also help you figure out what suits you best and help you build a network of contacts who can help you in the future.